Electricity

 Home batteries account for 57% of the whole cumulative level.

-Large-scale grid batteries surged by 79%, marking a turning point for utility-scale storage.
+New large-scale grid batteries surged 79% against 2023, marking a turning point for utility-scale storage.

-C&I installations grew 17% and remain below their potential, holding at one tenth of the whole capacity for several years now.
+Last year new C&I installations were 17% bigger, remain below their potential and holding at one tenth of the whole capacity for several years now, the document shows.
 Companies in the segment generally invest in battery storage to maximize self-consumption from on-site photovoltaics, avoid peak demand charges and reduce reliance on backup diesel generators.

 Additionally, solar and storage allow businesses to meet corporate sustainability targets by reducing carbon footprint of operations.
 Lastly, the electrification of production processes, heating, and transport fleets is driving unique use cases and a need for storage.